 Episode 18: Dr Eric Topol

-How ‘high-definition medicine,’ could revolutionise the way we manage illness
+How ‘high-definition medicine,’ tailored to each of us, could revolutionise the way we manage illness

 #HealthHackers Ep 18 with digital health pioneer Dr Eric Topol